Blockception/Minecraft-Error-Codes/resourcepack/entity/missing.md

 `resourcepack.entity.missing`

-The definition of the entity is missing from resourcepacks
+The definition of the entity is missing from resourcepack(s)